 Switzerland Tip #1 – Train Travel

 Check out different travel pass options to figure what will be best for you.
-Swiss Travel Pass, Swiss Travel Pass Flex, Half Fare Card and Transfer Tickets are all good value depending on what your itinerary will look like.
+Swiss Travel Pass, Swiss Travel Pass Flex, and Half Fare Card are all good value depending on what your itinerary will look like.

 Use the SBB app and the SBB website when figuring out logistics for your day.
 They are simple to use, give you detailed directions and will make sure you get from point A to point B no matter how many forms of transportation you have to use in between.

 If you do not opt for one of the travel passes, note that the prices on the SBB website are usually auto selected to the Half Fare (since many Swiss have passes that give them half off transportation).

 So if you do not have any sort of pass and are buying full fare tickets, note that the price you see on the website may actually be only half of what you will end up paying.